MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/unity-win10/partner-add-xbox-live-to-unity-uwp.md

 **7) Add Xbox Live configuration to the UWP app**

-Follow the doc page called [Adding Xbox Live to a new or existing UWP project](get-started-with-visual-studio-and-uwp.md)
+Follow the steps in [Adding Xbox Live to a new or existing UWP project](get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md).

 **8) Add Xbox Live code to your script**